nchaney/tic-tac-toe/README.md

 Tic Tac Toe by Nathan Chaney
 ===========

-This is a Terminal-based Tic-Tac-toe game.
-No GUI is implemented cureently.
+This is a Terminal-based Tic-Tac-toe game Example.
+No GUI has implemented thusfar.

 ***RobotFramework-Based Tests are not Fuctioning due to Virtual Machine